Speaker: Andrew Davis

 A Safe Place to Speak

 The easiest journeys to talk about are those filled with sights, sounds, smells and tastes worth remembering.
 We share our memories of these journeys easily because they happened “out there,” far away from our inner selves.
-But what about the interior journeys we take that … read more.
+But what about the interior journeys we take that are not so easily put into words?
+We all need … Continue reading A Safe Place to Speak

 The Growth Paradox

 Andrew Davis suggests we must look within and enlarge our center before we can realistically hope to expand the periphery of our church.
-We must open ourselves to the possibility that we must shed the limits that have defined us to this point in order … read more.
+We must open ourselves to the possibility that we must shed the limits that have defined us to this point in order to grow into something new.
+The church is open for … Continue reading The Growth Paradox

 The Acceptance Dilemma

 Unitarian Universalism is founded on the principle of accepting others’ differences, but what if some of the differences we encounter threaten our very existence?
-“The Acceptance Dilemma” explores this problem and some of our sources’ responses to it, while acknowledging that each of us needs … read more.
+“The Acceptance Dilemma” explores this problem and some of our sources’ responses to it, while acknowledging that each of us needs to find the answers they can best live with for … Continue reading The Acceptance Dilemma

 Care as Creativity